doc4d/orda/docs/Concepts/data-model.md

 Dataclass properties are attribute objects describing the underlying fields or relations.
 For example:

 ```4d
+ var $nameAttribute; $revenuesAttribute : Object
  $nameAttribute:=ds.Company.name //reference to class attribute
  $revenuesAttribute:=ds.Company["revenues"] //alternate way
 ```

 This code assigns to `$nameAttribute` and `$revenuesAttribute` references to the `name` and `revenues` attributes of the `Company` class.
-This syntax does NOT return values held inside of the attribute, but instead returns references to the attributes themselves.
+This syntax does NOT return values held inside of the attribute, but instead returns objects describing the attributes themselves, that you can handle using the [`DataClassAttribute` class API](../API/DataClassAttribute.md).
 To handle values, you need to go through [Entities](#entity).

-All eligible fields in a table are available as attributes of their parent [dataclass](#dataclass).
+All eligible fields in a table are available as attributes of their [dataclass](#dataclass).
 Remote datastores accessed through `Open datastore` or [REST requests](REST/gettingStarted.md) must expose as REST resource each field to be used as a dataclass attribute.

 #### Storage and Relation attributes